sigmaSd/PwaIt/README.md

 - For installing the application on mobile use chrome, it has the most advanced implementation

-- open `localhost:8000` not `0.0.0.0:8000` pwa are sensitive to insecure pages
+- Open `localhost:8000` not `0.0.0.0:8000` pwa are sensitive to insecure pages
-- To update the app sometimes you have to manually unregister the service
-  worker: when you go to the site, open the console and unregister the service worker in the Application tab, in android chrome go to settings, and click on clear site date
+- If you hack on `sw.js` sometimes bug happens and you have to manually unregister the service worker.
+To do that go to the site, open the console and unregister the service worker in the Application tab, in android chrome go to settings, and click on clear site date